fuzz88/fuzz88/README.md

 I am a software engineer from Angarsk, Russia.

-I am interesting in a process of crafting something providing interactive user experiences, as well as fast, stable and scalable backend systems serving these UIs.
+I am interesting in a process of crafting something providing interactive experiences, as well as fast, stable and scalable backend systems serving these UIs.

 </p>
 ---